AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61200-adds-discount-tax-compensation-to-sales-total-calculations.md

 <u>Actual results</u>:

 Sales order data and coupon report data do not match because the *[!UICONTROL Discount Tax Compensation Amount]* and *[!UICONTROL Shipping Discount Tax Compensation Amount]* are missing from calculations.

+## Apply the patch

+To apply individual patches, use the following links depending on your deployment method:

+* Adobe Commerce or Magento Open Source on-premises: [[!DNL Quality Patches Tool] > Usage](/help/tools/quality-patches-tool/usage.md) in the [!DNL Quality Patches Tool] guide.
+* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/upgrade/apply-patches.html) in the Commerce on Cloud Infrastructure guide.

+## Related reading

+To learn more about [!DNL Quality Patches Tool], refer to:

+[[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) in the Tools guide.